jley81/42/doc/readme-qt.rst

 - Copy the contents of the folder "deps" to "X:\\QtSDK\\mingw", replace X:\\ with the location where you installed the Qt SDK.
 Make sure that the contents of "deps\\include" end up in the current "include" directory.

-- Open the .pro file in QT creator and build as normal (ctrl-B)
+- Open the .pro file in Qt Creator and build as normal (ctrl-B)

 .. _`QT Windows SDK`: http://qt.nokia.com/downloads/sdk-windows-cpp
 .. _`dependencies archive`: https://download.visucore.com/bitcoin/qtgui_deps_1.zip